 'Most students do not fully understand the purpose of Co-op, which is the main cause of misunderstanding," Atkins said.
 The Co-op office invites hundreds of different companies to become part of the base for Co-op opportunities.
 "We have no control over who actually accepts and what they are looking for," said Atkins.
 From January 1994 to January 1995, 102 economics and finance majors were placed in co-op opportunities, compared to 117 communications majors.
 "These numbers alone show that there is no bias," Atkinsstated.

 Some of the misconception lies in the fact that business majors have a more direct career path.
-Other majors may need more guidance because the need is not as specific, said Elizabeth Swenson, dean of student career development.
-An additional service that is provided by Senior Services is Career Night and The Community Service Job Fair.
-"The job fair and Career Night help to provide recruiting opportunities for all majors," said Swenson.
-"Many of the recruiters that come to the job fair and Career Night represent the Cleveland area as well as a substantial number of national organizations which really gives the student unlimited opportunities, most of the time they are looking for certain type of individual, not demanding a certain major," said Swenson.
+Other majors may need more guidance because the need is not as specific, said Elizabeth Swenson, dean of student career develop- An additional service that is provided by Senior Services is Career Night and The Community Service Job Fair.
+"The job fair and Career Night help to provide recruiting opportunities for all majors," said "Many of the recruiters that come to the job fair and Career Night represent the Cleveland area as well as a substantial number of national organizations which really gives the student unlimited opportunities, most of the time they are looking for certain type of individual, not demanding a certain major," said Swenson.
 The Co-op office offers more than just internships to students.

-"There comes a point where the student needs to stop worrying about what major to choose for a career, and concentrate on a career path," said Atkins.
-While the department helps with the development of careers, Swenson said that it has another purpose.
-"The Career Development Department helps students not only to be placed in internships but also guides in job searching strategies."
-Now is eliminating financial aid for students a smart political choice?
-Probably not.
-There is a difference between campaigning and governing.
-A strong defense, assistance for the poor, a safe environment, and more prisons make great sound bites.
-But when people see that in order to have that, we will have to cut Medicare funding, cut campus based federal funding to colleges and universities, and spend less money on drug prevention, we are outraged and accuse our politicians of being out of touch with the problems of working class people.
-We live in a country where we turn on the radio and hear about drive-by shootings, so we scream for safer cities, increased police protection, and more prisons.
-We open the newspaper and read the story of the elderly woman who died of hypothermia because she could not afford to heat her home. low most other industrialized nations.
-We scream for better schools and more teachers to educate our children.
-But it is impossible to have everything we want.
-We cannot have clean air, Medicare, Medicaid, food stamps, low income housing subsidies, farm subsidies, a strong national defense, a not least, lower taxes Politicians are damned if they do and damned if they don't.
-What do we expect from our political leaders?
-We call for all these programs, and we get upset when we find out other programs will have to be cut, or taxes will be raised.
-Republicans aren't cutting school lunches because they don't like the idea of poor kids getting a hot meal.
-Republicans aren't cutting financial aid to students because they don't like the idea of higher education.
-Republicans are planning to cut the deficit \$189 billion over the next five years because they hear us screaming for deficit reduction.
-Republicans aren't proposing to cut Medicare and Medicaid because they want to.
-They'll do it because they want to give the American people a \$200 billion tax cut.
+"Therecomes a point where the student needs to stop worrying about what major to choose for a career, and concentrate on a career path," said Atkins.
+While the department helps with the development of careers, Swenson said that it has another "The Career Development Department helps students not only to be placed in internships but also guides in job searching strategies."
 Housing: Cable TV is an incentive continued from page 1 "If Iweren't an RA, I could never live on campus," said Flannery who receives free room and board as an RA.
 Flannerysaidsheknowsmany people who live off-campus.

+"I'm sure everyone would love to live on campus because it's so convenient," Flannery said.
+"But many don't want to abide by the rules, and they want to live together with their friends."
+She compared this to the fact that by living in the dorms, it is often difficult for students to choose rooms near their friends.
+Flannery recognized that living off campus is both good and bad.